#RedefiningTriathlon

 Run 1

-Starting on the famed tarmac of the Singapore Grand Prix F1 Track you’ll begin your first run leg on the pitlane, through the paddock tunnel, and onto the luscious waterfront park tracks along the Kallang Basin, all the way into transition.
+Starting on the famed tarmac of the Singapore Grand Prix F1 Track you’ll begin your first run leg on the pitlane, through the paddock tunnel, and onto the luscious waterfront park tracks along the Kallang Basin.
+This first run is 2 laps.

 The Bike